-This urn is all whomper-jawed and had a small whole in the side but was definitely worth saving.
+This urn is all whomper-jawed and had a small hole in the side but was definitely worth saving.
 All it needed was a fresh coat of paint and then a dark antique finish using paint.
 I have all the details for you plus a video of the antiquing or aging process.
 And....today is Thrift Store Decor Day so you know what that means!

 I applied two coats of paint not worrying if I covered every nook and cranny.
 The photo above shows how the urn looked after drying for an hour.